CertifiedJimenez/Indeed-Auto-Apply-Python/README.md

 ```

 # Apply Engine
 In the python code you'll find a Apply engine class.
-When ever you call a function it will alaways return a 2D list.
+When ever you call a function it will always return a 2D list.
 In the first row you will see all the applied and confirmed listings and on the other you will find failed or couldn't be listings.

 ## Default Apply